 Since 2001, MTC has identified communities (census tracts) that are currently or have historically been underserved by public institutions, terming these areas Equity Priority Communities (referred to as Communities of Concern until May 2021).
 These geographies are areas with a concentration of underserved populations, such as households with low incomes and people of color.
-A combination of additional factors is also used to identify these areas, such as people with disabilities, single-parent families, or seniors over seventy-five, among others.
+A combination of additional factors is also used to identify these areas, such as people with disabilities, single-parent families, or seniors over 75, among others.
 MTC and other partners at the local level use EPCs to direct planning, funding, and operations efforts to meaningfully reverse disparities in access to transportation, housing, and other community services.
 Staff will work closely with county transportation agencies (CTAs) to conduct community-based transportation planning activities in EPCs through a new round of grant funding to fund new or update outdated community-based transportation plans.
 The last round of funding was made available in 2022.

-3. Lifeline Transportation Program
+3. Lifeline Transportation Funding Program

-The Lifeline Transportation (LTP) program has traditionally been funded by a mix of federal and state funding sources including FTA Section 5307 Urbanized Area, a portion of which has been made available through the set aside through Lifeline set-aside in MTC's Transit Capital Priorities (TCP) Process and Criteria.
-Historically, MTC has programmed eligible projects by county transportation authorities (CTAs).
+The Lifeline Transportation Funding (LTF) program has traditionally been funded by a mix of federal and state funding sources including FTA Section 5307 Urbanized Area, a portion of which has been made available through the set aside through Lifeline set-aside in MTC's Transit Capital Priorities (TCP) Process and Criteria.
+Historically, funds have been programmed to eligible Lifeline projects by county transportation authorities (CTAs).
 During the last two cycles of funding (cycles 5 and 6 FY 2016-17 - FY 2019-20), MTC included participatory budgeting through the Community-Based Transportation Planning process.
-Staff will work closely with CTAs and other stakeholders to develop policy and funding guidelines for future cycles to fund the implementation of CBTPs, Coordinated Plan recommendations, and other equity-driven transportation initiatives.
-MTC will redesign the LTP, setting aside over
+Staff will work closely with CTAs and other stakeholders to develop policy and funding guidelines for future cycles to fund the implementation of CBTPs,

-\$8M in OBAG and REAP 2.0 funding to kick off the next phase of the program.
-The proposed program redesign includes funding for project technical assistance, participatory budgeting, and heightened community-based organization engagement.
+Coordinated Plan, recommendations, and other equity-driven transportation initiatives.
+The LTF Program is being redesigned and OBAG and REAP 2.0 funding has been set aside to kick off the next phase of the LTP.
+The proposed program design includes categories for project technical assistance, participatory budgeting, and heightened community-based organization engagement.